Podcasts like Citation Needed

 Email ****@gmail.com

-Apple Rating 4.3/5Twitter 110.1K Avg Length 45 min Since Aug 2018 Why they are Similar Both podcasts employ a mix of humor and intellectual examination as they explore intriguing topics.
+Apple Rating 4.3/5Twitter 110.1K Avg Length 45 min Format Long form Since Aug 2018 Why they are Similar Both podcasts employ a mix of humor and intellectual examination as they explore intriguing topics.
 While 'Citation Needed' fabricates expertise on a wide array of subjects using humor and satire, 'QAnon Anonymous' uses a satirical yet serious approach to uncover the roots and implications of conspiracy theories.
 Both podcasts engage listeners with a unique blend of entertainment and insight, challenging perceptions and offering fresh perspectives.

 Get Email Contact